Ontario Building Code Practice Exam 2025 – 400 Free Practice Questions to Pass the Exam

 Question: 1 / 400

-Which of the following is not a requirement for an accessible entrance in an industrial building?
+Which of the following is not a requirement for a fire-rated floor assembly in a residential building?

 Get further explanation with Examzify DeepDiveBeta